raspberrypilearning/astropi-iss-speed/en/step_6.md

 --- task ---

-Add a function call to the bottom of you script to store the outputs of the function.
+Add a function call to the bottom of your script to store the outputs of the function.

 --- code ---
 ---